 Tabletop Warlords with Kevin Stotts and Sergey Allan post some really enjoyable Antares battle reports – so many, in fact, we’ve put them on their own Nexus page.
 They also have a Youtube channel: Tabletop Warlords.

 Jan Rudolph has a German-language podcast that he’s just started: Galatea Prime.
-Early episodes cover the basic rules and flavour but he has many plans!
+Early episodes cover the basic rules and flavour but he is expanding in 2020!

 The Freeborn Shard Antares Podcast contains regular reviews, unboxings, a run through of all the armies, as well as interviews with players, writers, Rick Priestley, event organisers… It is regularly featured in the Warlord newsletter and is hosted by Tim Bancroft (the Warlord Studio Antares Co-ordinator), Justin Shearer (see the front of the Battle for Xilos!) and Gary Martin.
 Back episodes are useful, especially the Faction Specials (see the image to the right).
 Tim also sometimes writes on the Delhren Antares blog when he’s not writing supplements, rules and articles for Warlord and the Nexus!